 Back to NetMore Guide

-Use the residential calculator to show a seller how cash at closing, monthly payments, and total net proceeds can change under different deal structures.
+Use the residential property analyzer to show a seller how cash at closing, monthly payments, and total net proceeds can change under different deal structures.

 Using NetMore5 min read

-The residential calculator is designed for listing conversations where a seller wants to understand more than one path to net proceeds.
-You can use it to compare a traditional sale with a seller-financed or creative financing structure in a way that is visual, fast, and easy to revisit.
+The residential property analyzer is designed for listing conversations where a seller wants to understand more than one path to net proceeds.
+You can use it to compare a traditional sale with a creative financing structure in a way that is visual, fast, and easy to revisit.

 The goal is not to replace professional advice or final underwriting.
 The goal is to help the seller see the moving parts clearly enough to ask better questions and decide whether the structure is worth discussing further.